-Finnish game industry organizations (Neogames Finland ry, IGDA Finland ry, Finnish Game Jam ry, Suomen Pelinkehittäjät ry and Women in Games ry) have established harassment task force in fall 2018.
+Finnish game industry organizations (Neogames Finland ry, IGDA Finland ry, Finnish Game Jam ry, Suomen Pelinkehittäjät ry and We in Games ry) have established harassment task force in fall 2018.

 The main objective of Task Force is to deal with harassment issues: share information, knowledge, give assistance and create general guidelines and procedures.
 Members of the Task Force are:

 Taina Myöhänen (We in Games)

 Anu Tukeva (We in Games)

 KooPee Hiltunen (Neogames)

 Mariina Hallikainen (Suomen Pelinkehittäjät ry)

 If you have experienced harassment or need more info about Task Force activities, please contact Task Force contact person Taina Myöhänen, taina[at]weingames.fi

 HARASSMENT INCLUDES, BUT IS NOT LIMITED TO: